Get ready for an Omega-3 explosion!

 This health claim is specifically related to cardiovascular health and foods that contain eiscosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) Omega-3 fatty acids.
 And although Omega-3s have been touted as offering other benefits — such as youthful-looking, more resilient skin — the FDA claim is limited to the benefits in fighting heart disease.

 The FDA ruling came hard on the heels of recommendations by the U.S. Dietary Guidelines Advisory Committee, a section of the U.S. Department of Agriculture.
 The most significant of these recommendations, which were made to the USDA and the Department of Health and Human Services, was that fish should be consumed at least twice a week in order to get enough Omega-3 fatty acids.
-(The announcement should be considered in conjunction with a report on high levels of toxins in some fish. [ See my story on this subject .])
+(The announcement should be considered in conjunction with a report on high levels of toxins in some fish. [.])

 However, it is not only fish that contains high levels of Omega-3s.
 Here is a list of foods that are rich in Omega-3s and that are likely to add the claim to their packaging and labels: